recoverycompanion/reco/reco_analysis/reco_analysis/chatbot_app/README.md

+# Chatbot App

+This is the Streamlit application for the RECO Consultation chatbot, which serves up an interactive chat interface for users to converse with a virtual doctor.

-## Components of the Chatbot Modules
+## Components of the Chatbot App Module

 ### `credentials.yaml`

-This file contains user credentials and cookie settings for authentication in the RECO Consultation chatbot.
+This file contains cookie settings for authentication in the RECO Consultation chatbot.
+Cookie settings include the expiry days, key, and name for session cookies.

-- **Credentials**: Stores usernames, emails, login status, names, and passwords for users.
-- **Cookie Settings**: Defines the expiry days, key, and name for session cookies.

 ### `streamlit_app.py`